MicrosoftDocs/visualstudio-docs/docs/ide/visual-cpp-code-snippets.md

 ---
 # Visual C++ code snippets

-In Visual Studio, you can use code snippets to add commonly-used code to your C++ code files.
+In Visual Studio, you can use code snippets to add commonly used code to your C++ code files.
+Code snippets can make writing program code quicker, easier, and more reliable.

 ## Complete list of C++ code snippets